Ohio Tennis Training at Ohio Wesleyan University Tennis Camps

-Day Campers: Check In Sunday 1:30-2pm.
-After the first day, Day campers should arrive at 8:45am at the tennis courts and picked up at 4pm each day at the tennis courts.
+Check In: Day Campers: Check In Monday 8:45am campers should arrive at the tennis courts and picked up at 4pm each day at the tennis courts.

 Such a beautiful campus.
 The kids got to swim on their lunch break cooling them off between the two tennis sessions.
 The staff was great.
 Thanks Adidas Tennis Camps!

 Connie loves this camp.
 She likes that not only is it tennis specific training but that also get to go swimming during the lunch breaks.
 She will be back next year.